 - Install rainwater and gray water catchments (check your city ordinances for the latter).

-- YOU CAN ALSO… Keep a minimal and quality tool selection made of metal and wood (which can be repaired more easily)…
+- YOU CAN ALSO… Read Bea’s blogpost on how to garden zero waste, keep a minimal and quality tool selection made of metal and wood (which can be repaired more easily)…